Copyright (C) 2017 The Electronic Dictionary Research and Development

-The ENAMDICT/Mnedict files contain Japanese proper names; place-names, surnames, given names, (some) company names and product names.
+The ENAMDICT/JMnedict files contain Japanese proper names; place-names, surnames, given names, company names, names of artistic and literary works, product names, etc..
 These were originally included in the EDICT file, along with other non-name entries.
 By late 1995, the number of name entries had exceeded the others, and the file was becoming unmanageably large, so the decision was made to split it.
 From this split came the ENAMDICT file.

-The JMnedict (Japanese Multilingual Named Entity Dictionary) is simply the ENAMDICT file reformatted into an XML file in UTF-8 coding.
-It also has a small number of names which use kanji from the JIS X 0212 character set.
+The JMnedict (Japanese Multilingual Named Entity Dictionary) was initially simply the ENAMDICT file reformatted into an XML file in UTF-8 coding.
+It also had a small number of names which use kanji from the JIS X 0212 character set.

-The format of the ENAMDICT file is similar to the EDICT file, and the EDICT documention should be consulted for more information.
+The format of the ENAMDICT file is similar to the EDICT file, and the EDICT documentation should be consulted for more information.

 The names have classification codes associated with them.
 The codes are